emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_2/01-AB_Testing.md

 https://qdv5vp.csb.app/

-Indicates the most uplift peaks which is at 2.5%.
-Also, the posterior mass, which accounts for 99.2% of the samples is above 0, indicating that we can be 99.2% certain that there is a higher likelyhood of individuals converting using the new page.
+The AB Histogram of the mean highlights a prominent uplift peak at 2.5%, representing the most significant improvement observed.
+Furthermore, with a posterior mass accounting for 99.2% of the samples above 0, we can be highly confident, with 99.2% certainty, that there is a substantial increase in the likelihood of individuals converting when using the new page.

 # Simulating the AB Dataset but with only 100 Random Samples